Maikey08/Maikey08/README.md

 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: akshatpal2078@gmail.com
 # 💫 About Me:
-Front-End Developer proficient in HTML, CSS, JavaScript, and React, with experience in building responsive and user-friendly web applications.
-Driven by a passion for continuous learning and growth, seeking opportunities to contribute technical expertise toward organizational success while honing skills in a dynamic environment.
+Versatile MERN Stack Developer with expertise in building dynamic, scalable web applications using MongoDB, Express.js, React.js, and Node.js.
+Skilled in crafting responsive user interfaces, optimizing performance, and developing seamless APIs.
+Known for solving complex challenges, collaborating effectively in teams, and delivering innovative solutions that drive results

 ## 🌐 Socials: